aarondpacheco1/MSDADS/README.md

 ## Introduction

-I entered the Master of Science in Data Analytics (MSDA) program in January 2025, with an undegraduate degree from Illinois State University in Physics.
+I entered the Master of Science in Data Analytics (MSDA) program in January 2025, with an undergraduate degree from Illinois State University in Physics.
 My prior experience consists of 8 years as a high school physics teacher.
 I am on track to finish my program by December 2026.

 Throughout this program, I have built a strong foundation in data analysis, learning to use tools and techniques such as Python, SQL, data visualization, and machine learning.
 This repository showcases the projects I have completed during my journey, reflecting my growth and the skills I have acquired.